 Hawo has no answers either, but like everything Somali, plenty of speculations make rounds in their heads.

 The camera pans across the scene.
-Blood streams from under the store door and drips down like drops from faucet that wasn’t squeezed tight enough.
+Blood streams from under the store door and drips down like drops from a faucet that wasn’t squeezed tight enough.
 Slowly, the blood flows and disappears into the cracks of the storefront and onto the curb where the earth swallows it up.
-In the distance, police talk on their walkie-talkies.
+In the distance, the police talk on their walkie-talkies.
 Their cars, doors open, flash red and blue.
 The camera pulls in closer, bringing into focus the faces of speakers getting into position.
-The large stature of the police chief and the more petite mayor come into view; two men standing side by side, each taking brief turns to answer questions from reporters.
+The large stature of the police chief and the more petite mayor come into view—two men standing side by side, each taking brief turns to answer questions from reporters.

 That’s when things become clear to Hawo.
 Though she cannot make out the language of their words, the language of their bodies tells her all she needs to know.